Our efforts create change that benefits our clients and other workers, often for years to come.

 State and federal laws set standards for the ways employers must treat, classify, and compensate employees.
 Despite these rules, employers can misclassify workers’ employment status, treat workers differently because of race, gender, or ethnicity, or fail to provide required benefits and accommodations.

 Zimmerman Reed is dedicated to protecting workers’ rights, where organizations have denied their employees the wages and benefits required by law.
 Most employees in the United States are entitled to receive minimum wage and overtime compensation, under either federal or state laws.
-Unfortunately, many employers, even large employers, try to skirt their obligations, either by failing to pay employees for all the time they work, or by misclassifying workers as not entitled to the protections guaranteed to employees.
+Unfortunately, some employers, even large employers, try to skirt their obligations, either by failing to pay employees for all the time they work, or by misclassifying workers, thus eliminating their entitlement to the protections guaranteed to employees.
 Zimmerman Reed is committed to challenging all violations of workers’ rights—whether in federal court, state court, or arbitration proceedings—in both traditional and gig economy businesses.